Azure/azure-powershell/src/ResourceManager/Tags/Commands.Tags/help/New-AzTag.md

 ```

 These commands create a predefined tag named Department with two values.
-If the tag name exists, **New-AzureRmTag** adds the value to the existing tag instead of creating a new one.
+If the tag name exists, **New-AzTag** adds the value to the existing tag instead of creating a new one.

 ### Example 4: Use a predefined tag
 ```
-PS C:\>New-AzureRmTag -Name "CostCenter" -Value "0001"
+PS C:\>New-AzTag -Name "CostCenter" -Value "0001"
 Name:   CostCenter
 Count:  0
 Values:
         Name        Count
         =========   =====
         0001        0
-PS C:\>Set-AzureRmResourceGroup -Name "EngineerBlog" -Tag @{Name="CostCenter";Value="0001"}
+PS C:\>Set-AzResourceGroup -Name "EngineerBlog" -Tag @{Name="CostCenter";Value="0001"}
 Name:      EngineerBlog
 Location:  East US
 Resources: